 Melt the Candle Wax

-With all of the prep work complete, it's now time to start work on your candles.
+With all of the prep work complete, start work on your candles.

-If you don't own a double boiler, you can create one by placing an empty can, pan, or glass container inside of one of your pans.
-Just make sure the pan you use is dispensible because it will be covered with wax when you're done.
+- For safety reasons, wax should always be heated in a double boiler, which is essentially a pan inside of a pan.
+Fill the bottom pan with water and then place the second pan with the wax inside of it.
+If you don't own a double boiler, create one by placing an empty can, pan, or glass container inside of one of your pans.
+Make sure the pan you use is disposable because it will be covered with wax when you're done.

 04 of 06